MediaBrowser/Emby.ApiClient/README.md

             ApiClient.OpenWebSocket();
 ```

-This will open the connection in a background thread, and periodically check to ensure it's still connected.
+This will open a connection in a background thread, and periodically check to ensure it's still connected.
 The web socket provides various events that can be used to receive notifications from the server:

 ``` c#